softpatel/COP-4331/Sprint-2/Tests/StudyAppTests/README.md

 2. Download the Java Selenium web driver at https://docs.seleniumhq.org/download/

-3. Download the files in StudyAppTests from GitHub into a folder
+3. Download the Tests.zip

+4. Unzip the folder

-4. Download the gecko web driver from https://github.com/mozilla/geckodriver/releases.
+5. Download the gecko web driver from https://github.com/mozilla/geckodriver/releases.

-5. Unzip the file
+6. Unzip the file

-6. Open the StudyAppTests project in NetBeans
+7. Open the StudyAppTests project in NetBeans

-7. On line 13 of each of the files, enter the location of the gecko driver executeable where it says
+8. On line 13 of each of the files, enter the location of the gecko driver executeable where it says
    <enter the location of geckodriver.exe here>

-8. Run each test file individually
+9. Run each test file individually